fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

     the identity.
   Note that these maps are constructed in such a way that the product `pp * jj` always is the identity.
+- [`lefschetz_newbasis`](@ref) creates a new Lefschetz complex `lcnew` from the given Lefschetz complex `lc` via a change of basis.
+The new basis has to be specified in the sparse matrix `basis`, whose columns represent the new basis in terms of the existing one.
+The basis matrix has to respect the grading by dimension, i.e., the cells which are used to form a new basis chain have to have the same dimensions as the cell which is being replaced.
+- [`lefschetz_newbasis_maps`](@ref) extends the previous function
+  in that besides the new Lefschetz complex `lcnew` it also returns the chain maps `pp` and `jj` which are the respective isomorphisms from the original complex `lc` to `lcnew`, and vice versa.

 It was shown in [edelsbrunner:mrozek:23a](@cite) that suitable reduction pairs for [`lefschetz_reduction`](@ref) can be found